Circuit management tables

 • The last time information about a circuit was verified or exported.

-• When no sections are present (non-sectioned circuits), the starting and stopping points which define the circuit are modeled using a single record in the table.
+• When no sections are present (nonsectioned circuits), the starting and stopping locations that define the circuit are modeled using a single record in the table.

-• When sections are present, information about section ordering which defines the logical connectivity between sections in a circuit.
+• When sections are present, information about section ordering that defines the logical connectivity between sections in a circuit.

 The Circuit table has the following attributes: